enter search term and/or author name

 The following serve as guidelines for the preparation of this material.

 TOSN accepts submissions of original technical contributions that neither have been published in archival publications nor are under consideration by another archival journal at the time of submission.
 In the case where a contribution has already been published by a refereed conference, publication in TOSN is permitted only if the editor judges that the revision contains significant amplification or clarification of the original material, or there is a significant additional benefit to be gained from the journal publication.
+As a general guideline, we expect that at least 25% of material included in the journal publication has not been previously published (for additional information, please consult the Prior Publication and Simultaneous Submissions).
 In either case, any prior publication should be noted on the title page of the submission, and a summary of the differences with the conference version should be provided (as a cover letter) with the submission.
 Submissions that do not meet these requirements will be rejected without review.

 Select a title that accurately and clearly tells what the paper is about.
 Choose title terms as highly specific as content and emphasis of the paper permit.
 Avoid special symbols and formulas in titles unless essential to indicate content.
 Avoid cute or clever titles.